What is Copywriting?

 In the world of advertising and marketing, words used to convey a sales message to potential customers are called “copy.”
 People who write that copy are called “copywriters.”
 Simply put, web copywriting is just the latest term for describing the process of writing the words that you put on your website.

 How you put those words on your website will determine if you’ll catch your visitors’ attention and get them to buy the services or products you’re offering.
-Gone are the days when “pretty graphics” and websites with all the fancy features will get your customers to hit the “buy” button.
-They may be entertaining, but if you’re trying to sell a product or service, you have to offer content.
+Gone are the days when “pretty graphics” and websites with all the fancy clickable features were all that was needed to get your customers to hit the “buy” button or request your services.
+They may be entertaining, but if you’re trying to sell a product or service, they have to relate to that product or service and your written content.